 Warehouse and Distribution

-Additionally, many 3PL providers have warehouse and distribution capabilities.
-These include the storage of freight.
+Additionally, many 3PL providers have warehouse and distribution capabilities, including the storage of freight.
 They receive, store, pick, pack, and ship goods on behalf of their clients.

 Technology Solutions